tiagofrepereira2012/paper_notes/notes/face_rec_demographics/FRVT_demographic.md

 #### Image quality of the probes vs different social covariates

 **Experiment:** In this experiment (p.53) it's evaluated the impact of the quality of the probes vs different covariates in terms of `FNMR(T)`.
-To address that, high quality images from passport applications (see annex 2) were used to create biometric references were compared with the corresponding pairs of images from boarding crossing frames (see Annex 4; **BY LOOKING AT THE ANNEX, THEY USE THE MEDS DATASET THAT WE HAVE HERE AT IDIAP**).
+To address that, high quality images from passport applications (see annex 2) were used to create biometric references and compared with the corresponding pairs of images from boarding crossing frames (see Annex 4; **BY LOOKING AT THE ANNEX, THEY USE THE MEDS DATASET THAT WE HAVE HERE AT IDIAP**).
 There's no information on how many identities were tested.
 I have the impression that the experiments from chapter 4 and 5 were written by different people.
 The quality of chapter 4 is way superior than chapter 5.